 You Don't Need Speed

 Forget going training for any speed faster than a 15-minute mile.
-You will not need speed but endurance and the mental conditioning of walking for hours and hours at a steady pace.
+You will not need endurance, not speed, and you want to build mental stamina for walking for hours and hours at a steady pace.

 Gear Up and Nutrition Up